joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/index.rst

 1. Transfer Job(s)
 2. Transfer View(s)
-3. Check for Plugin Dependencies of Jobs / Views
+3. Check for Plugin Dependencies of Jobs/Views

-**Visualize all the above functionalities in a highly customizable terminal screen.**
+**Visualize all the above functionalities in a well-designed terminal screen.**

 Check out the :doc:`usage` section for further information, including